lgeorgieff/javascript/node.js/010_debugging/README.md

 * clearBreakpoint(line), cb(line): clear the breakpoint in line _line_

 # watch
+Shows the value of the defined expression in the watch when entered into the debugger terminal.
+The expression is passed as a string, e.g. watch('myVariable').

 # unwatch
+Deletes a defined watch when entered into the debugger terminal.
+The expression is passed as a string, e.g. unwatch('myVariable').

 # watchers
+Lists all defined watchers when entered into the debugger terminal.
 # repl
 Enters into the debugger's repl for evaluation of the current script/context when entered into the debugger terminal.